 - Not hungry.

-- Do not take didanosine within 2 hours of this drug.
+- Do not give didanosine within 2 hours of this drug.

-- If you cannot swallow this drug whole, you may melt it in water.
-Once your dose is melted, mix well and drink right away.
-Rinse the glass with more water and drink.
+- If your child cannot swallow this drug whole, you may dissolve it in water.
+Once the dose is dissolved, mix well and have your child drink right away.
+Rinse the glass with more water and have your child drink.

-- Mix the powder with a little bit of water, milk, formula, soy formula, or soy milk and drink.
+- Mix the powder with a little bit of water, milk, formula, soy formula, or soy milk and have your child drink.

 - Avoid mixing with acidic foods such as apple juice, applesauce, or orange juice.